College Unbound Outcomes Statements

 - Identifies and reflects upon personal, cultural, social, structural, and economic aspects of work.

-- Examines the theoretical and practical aspects of leadership and applies these to a real-world leadership project.
+- Uses analysis of the theoretical and practical aspects of leadership to develop a real-world leadership project.

 Students work toward fulfilling the Big 10 throughout their college career through independent work with faculty, advisors and others.
 When a student believes he or she has satisfied the spirit and requirements of the Big 10, he or she assembles a portfolio that is reviewed by a committee of faculty.
 If the committee determines the work and experience of the student satisfies a Big 10, the student will be awarded 1 test credit.
 Students are limited to 1 credit for each Big 10.